Lundalogik/limeclient/docs/source/importing.rst

         config.save()

-We ask the entity type for the relation to the ship type, we use that to get a hold of the actual ship type.
+We ask the lime type for the relation to the ship type, we use that to get a hold of the actual ship type.
 We then tell the importer that the 'ship' column contains names of ships.